detekt/detekt/README.md

 ### RuleSets

-Currently there are six rule sets which are used per default when running the cli.
+Currently there are seven rule sets which are used per default when running the cli.

-- code-smell    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
+- complexity    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
+- code-smell    - other rules which can be classified as code smells but do not fit into the complexity category
 - style         - detects wildcast imports and naming violations
 - comments      - has rules to detect missing KDoc over public members and unnecessary KDoc over private members
-- exceptions    - too general exceptions are used in throw and catch statements like RuntimeException
+- exceptions    - too general exceptions are used in throw and catch statements like RuntimeException, Error or Throwable
 - empty         - finds empty block statements
-- potential-bugs    - code is structured in a way it can lead to bugs like 'only equals but not hashcode is implemented', no else case in when statements, explicit garbage collection calls
+- potential-bugs    - code is structured in a way it can lead to bugs like 'only equals but not hashcode is implemented' or explicit garbage collection calls

 ##### Additional RuleSets

 * formatting: detects indentation, spacing problems and optional semicolons in code

-As of milestone six, the formatting rule set is shipped as an standalone plugin which must be linked to a detekt run through the --rules "path/to/jar" parameter.
+As of milestone six, the formatting rule set is shipped as an standalone plugin which must be linked to a detekt run through the --rules "path/to/jar" parameter or via gralde/maven classpath setup.

 ### RuleSet Configuration